pgCMH/pgcmhblog/_posts/posts/2018-03-06-PostgreSQL-backups-hands-on.md

 share: true
 ---

+**BRING YOUR LAPTOP**

-The April meeting will be held at **18:00 EST on Tues, the 25<sup>th</sup>**.
+The March meeting will be held at **18:00 EST on Tues, the 27<sup>th</sup>**.
 Once again, we will be holding the meeting in the community space at CoverMyMeds. *Please RSVP on [MeetUp](https://www.meetup.com/postgresCMH/events/237322157/) so we have an idea on the amount of food needed.*

 What
 ----

-CoverMyMeds' very own [CJ](https://www.linkedin.com/in/cj-estel-21383614/) will be presenting this month.
-He's going to tell us all about how CoverMyMeds uses [Consul](https://www.consul.io/) to assist with scaling PostgreSQL and maintaining the high availability of the database.
+We had a lot of interest and requests for a deeper dive during last month's presentation on pgBackRest by Andy, so this month we're continuing the topic and setting a lab for everyone to use!
+We're going to walk through both logical and physical backups with everyone actually executing them on their own lab instance.
+We're then going to delve into recovery and have everyone tackle that as well.
+Finally, we'll have everyone switch to pgBackRest to see how it eases and automates the backup and recovery process that everyone just learned/used.

+Should be an informative session!